What are my rights as a victim of Domestic Violence?

 What do you do while waiting for the maintenance court date?

-What happens at the first court appearance at the Newcastle Maintenance Court?
+What happens at the first court appearance at the Kimberley Maintenance Court?

 The maintenance officer will try to settle the matter and have the parents come to an agreement regarding the amount of child maintenance to be paid.
 If they cannot come to an agreement regarding the child maintenance to be paid, the matter would have to proceed to a formal hearing or trial before a Magistrate.

-How does the Maintenance Court hearing or trial work in Newcastle?
+How does the Maintenance Court hearing or trial work in Kimberley?

 Essentially, the maintenance court is called upon to make a fair ruling regarding what is a fair amount of child support that needs to be paid.
 For that to happen, the parents would have to give evidence in that regard.
 The mother would present to the court what the child costs, what she contributes and what she requires the other parent to pay.
 The Father would have a right to question the mother and to present evidence as to why he cannot afford the amount requested or why he feels it is an unfair amount.
 The mother can they also question him.

-At the end of the day, the Newcastle Maintenance Court would be able to properly determine what is a fair and adequate amount of child maintenance to pay after being presented will all relevant information.
-The Newcastle Maintenance Court should play an active role in determining what is a fair amount of child maintenance the father should pay.
+At the end of the day, the Kimberley Maintenance Court would be able to properly determine what is a fair and adequate amount of child maintenance to pay after being presented will all relevant information.
+The Kimberley Maintenance Court should play an active role in determining what is a fair amount of child maintenance the father should pay.

 The above child maintenance application principles should apply to the following provinces and cities: